lordnull/dice.js/README.md

     'reroll' condition limit

-A condition is a number (the comparitor) optionally preceeded by any one of the
+A condition is a number (the comparitor) optionally preceded by any one of the
 following:
 * `=`: the roll is exactly the comparitor.
 * `!=`: the roll is anything _but_ the comparitor.